MordFustang21/Nova/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mordfustang21/nova)](https://goreportcard.com/report/github.com/mordfustang21/nova)
 [![Build Status](https://travis-ci.org/MordFustang21/nova.svg)](https://travis-ci.org/MordFustang21/nova)

-nova is a mux for http While we don't claim to be the best or fastest we provide a lot of tools and features that enable you to be highly productive help build up your api quickly.
+nova is a mux for http while we don't claim to be the best or fastest we provide a lot of tools and features that enable you to be highly productive and help build up your api quickly and efficiently.

 *Note nova's exported API interface will continue to change in unpredictable, backwards-incompatible ways until we tag a v1.0.0 release.